Employing Minors in New Jersey

 New Jersey’s Child Labor Law and the federal Fair Labor Standards Act, regulate the activities of workers under the age of 18 by limiting their daily and weekly hours, their actual hours of work, and the types of work they can perform.
 This document explains these restrictions and provides general guidance to employers looking to hire minors.

 Employers have certain obligations and restrictions when employing minors that they don’t have with adults.
 For instance, while New Jersey does not have a mandatory break law for adult workers, it does require that employers provide minors with a 30-minute meal break after five hours of work.
-Additionally, minors can’t work more than three hours a day during school days, and more than 18 hours a week on school weeks.
-While employers can increase hours during vacations and summers, they are still limited to only employing minors for a maximum of eight hours a day and 40 hours a week.
-There are also restrictions on how early and late a minor may work (7am – 7pm for 14 and 15 year olds, and 6am – 11pm for 16 and 17 year olds).
+Additionally, minors under the age of 16 can’t work more than three hours a day during school days, and more than 18 hours a week on school weeks.
+While employers can increase hours during vacations and summers, they are typically limited to only employing minors for a maximum of eight hours a day and 40 hours a week.

 Generally, the New Jersey law falls in line with the federal Fair Labor Standards Act, but where there is a conflict, the more restrictive law applies.